Advanced JavaScript: Storage — LocalStorage

 After this we call clear() to remove all data from localStorage, and then finally log length again.
 This time it returns 0 which clearly confirms the job of clear() - remove everything.

-Now you wouldn't have realised the fact that in the discussion above, you've already witnessed one pitfall of using the object-property syntax to work with the Storage API.
+Now you wouldn't have realized the fact that in the discussion above, you've already witnessed one pitfall of using the object-property syntax to work with the Storage API.

 That is, it isn't possible to remove everything from storage using the property syntax - there isn't any single statement which can do this!